LabinatorSolutions/boldchess-web-app/README.md

 ### Why These Headers?

 - **COOP/COEP**: These headers enable cross-origin isolation, which is required for `SharedArrayBuffer` to function.
 This allows Stockfish to use multiple threads for faster analysis.
-- **CSP blob: support**: Stockfish 17.1 fetches the 6 WASM parts, combines them into a single blob, and loads the engine via a `blob:` URL.
-Without blob URL support in the CSP, the engine will fail to load.

 ### Example (Express.js with Helmet)